oysterhotels/oysterhotels.github.io/_posts/2016-03-22-using-react-with-jquery.md

 }
 ```

-# Lifecycle methods
+# Life cycle methods
-It's important to get familiar with the various React lifecycle methods.
+It's important to get familiar with the various React life cycle methods.
 The relevant ones here are ``componentDidMount`` - which is called after the first render, and
 ``componentDidUpdate`` - which is called after subsequent renders.
 In each of these methods we just call
 ``renderBuyButton``, which uses our reference to the ``button-container`` DOM node to create a brand new buy